Editor Redesign

 Chrome v1

-This redesign ↗ simplified the original nav to avoid cognitive overload, and focus more on document editing.
+This redesign ↗ simplified the original toolbar to minimize cognitive load, and help users focus more on document editing.
 I collaborated with our design team and led the rebuild of the chrome and redesign of the Insert menu.

 Responsive designs